Southern Orchards

-Southern Orchards is an established neighborhood on the near south side of Columbus, Ohio.
+Southern Orchards is an established neighborhood near the south side of Columbus, Ohio.
 It is located immediately southeast of downtown and is the 23rd most walkable neighborhood in Columbus with 3,538 residents.
 The neighborhood is the target of revitalization and beautification largely due to its anchor institution Nationwide Children's Hospital and a renewed interest in urban living in the city's core.
 Since 2008, more than 90 properties have been improved through the hospital’s Healthy Homes program and continued revitalization is occurring along the major streets of Livingston and Parsons Avenues as the city moves to reconnect downtown to its surrounding neighborhoods.

 History

 The first development in the Near Southside Area was the city’s land purchase of what is now Livingston Park in front of Nationwide Children’s Hospital in 1839.
 Initially used as a graveyard, the graves were relocated and the land was developed into Livingston Park in 1885.
 What is now Nationwide Children’s Hospital was founded in 1892.
 By the mid-1870s, land south of Livingston was subdivided into streets and lots.
 One of the early subdivisions to develop was Swayne's Addition at the corner of Parsons and Livingston Avenues.
 Wager Swayne served in the American Civil War and rose to the rank of Major General.
 Beck Street was originally called Swayne Street before it was changed; however, Wager Street still remains.
 The new subdivision developed quickly, and within 20 years the neighborhood expanded further, with parcels east of 22nd Street given the name Olde Orchard in the county auditor's records.
 In time, the area became known as Southern Orchards, to differentiate itself from the Olde Orchard neighborhood being developed at the time southeast of what is now John Glenn Columbus International Airport.